Highest court in France refers landmark case on Israeli product labeling to the European Court of Justice

 The French Conseil d’État (Council of State) decided last week to refer to the European Court of Justice (ECJ) a landmark case brought by an Israeli winery and The Lawfare Project, a U.S.-based think tank and litigation fund that files cases against anti-Semitic and anti-Israeli discrimination around the world.
-The case was brought by Psâgot Winery Ltd., an Israeli wine producer and exporter, and The Lawfare Project to challenge discriminatory practices in the labelling of Israeli goods.
+The case was brought by Psâgot Winery Ltd., an Israeli wine producer and exporter, and The Lawfare Project to challenge discriminatory practices in the labeling of Israeli goods.

 The case challenged an opinion published by the French Minister of Economics and Finance in November 2016.
-The Minister’s opinion stated that products from the Golan Heights or West Bank have to be labelled as coming from Israeli settlements ("colonies Israéliennes”) or equivalent terms.
+The Minister’s opinion stated that products from the Golan Heights or West Bank have to be labeled as coming from Israeli settlements ("colonies Israéliennes”) or equivalent terms.

 Psâgot challenged the Minister’s opinion on several grounds, including that it represents a double standard, applying only to Israeli companies but not to companies operating in other territories with disputed borders.
 Furthermore, Psâgot argued, the regulations cited in the Minister’s opinion are designed to protect consumers on health and safety grounds but in this instance have been politicized.

 The situation regarding the Golan Heights and West Bank is far from unique.
 Other examples of territorial disputes include the states of Jammu and Kashmir disputed between India and Pakistan; Western Sahara disputed between Morocco, Algeria, and Mauritania; Nagorno-Karabakh disputed by Azerbaijan and Armenia; and Northern Cyprus occupied by Turkey.
-Yet it is only produce from Israeli exporters that is subjected to these labelling requirements.
+Yet it is only produce from Israeli exporters that is subjected to these labeling requirements.

-In its judgement dated May 30th, the Conseil d’État ruled that the case will be referred to the ECJ in a process that should last around 15 months and that will have Europe-wide implications for the labelling of Israeli products.
+In its judgement dated May 30th, the Conseil d’État ruled that the case will be referred to the ECJ in a process that should last around 15 months and that will have Europe-wide implications for the labeling of Israeli products.